mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `expires_in`: **Seconds** until this access token will no longer be valid.
 - `token_type`: A string representing the token type.
 Currently will always be "bearer".
 - `auth_at`: An integer giving the time at which the user authenticated to the Firefox Accounts server when generating this token, as a UTC unix timestamp (i.e.  **seconds since epoch**).
+- `id_token`: (Optional) If the authorization was requested with `openid` scope, then this property will contain the OpenID Connect ID Token.

 **Example:**